hereya/hereya-docs/docs/deploy-nodejs-aws.md

 Without *hereya*, you would need to set up a mongodb database, configure the connection string, and provide it as an environment variable to your app.

-With *hereya*, you can do all of these steps and more with a single command.
+With *hereya*, you can do all of these steps and more with a single command. *hereya* manage infrastructure through reusable infrastructure as code modules called *packages*.

 Let's add the package [hereya/mongo](https://github.com/hereya/mongo) to our project.
 Make sure *Docker* is running on